Sammaye/aws_worker/README.md

 Due to the validation functions that are needed to be run you cannot send in your own FFMpeg commands but instead must use the ones baked into the script itself.

+## Getting it to run

+You must use a bootstrapper cronjob to get this worker to function.
+An example of one is:

+    define('ROOT', dirname(__FILE__)); // Should be either /home/ec2-user or /home/ubuntu

+    const AWS_KEY = '';
+    const AWS_SECRET = '';
+    const QUEUE = '';

+    exec('git clone https://github.com/Sammaye/aws_worker.git '.ROOT.'/worker');

+    if(!file_exists(ROOT.'/worker/worker_despatcher.php')){
+	    exit();
+    }

+    include_once ROOT.'/worker/worker_despatcher.php';

+You would place this either in your AMI or in your cloud template within the LaunchConfig section.

+This library does not require AWS to be downloaded but instead has it pre-bundled.
+I did this for a couple of reasons:

+- Version freeze on the API
+- Protected from sudden changes in core API
+- Less time to download it all with the worker than to let Amazon do both separately and then prep and build the API from sources.

 ## Sending commands to the worker

 The worker takes JSON syntax in a string.